apache/parquet-site/content/en/blog/features/alp_encoding.md

 [Database Architectures Group at CWI]: https://www.cwi.nl/en/research/database-architectures/
 [Vortex]: https://vortex.dev/
 [Lance]: https://lance.org/

 ## Ecosystem Adoption

-The encoding was released as part of [parquet-format 2.14.0] in September 2006.
+The encoding was released as part of [parquet-format 2.14.0] in September 2026.
-ALP is already supported in at least one major open source implementation (the [`parquet` 60.0.0](arrow-rs-60) Rust crate), and we expect other Parquet implementations to add ALP support in the coming months.
-Please check the [Implementation Status] page for current compatibility status.
+ALP is already supported in at least one major open source implementation (the [`parquet` 60.0.0][arrow-rs-60] Rust crate), and we expect other Parquet implementations to add support in the coming months.
+Please check the [Implementation Status] page for the current state of support.
 You can also try it today on your own datasets using the [tool in the ALP benchmark repository](https://github.com/alamb/alp_benchmark#run-on-your-own-parquet-files).